albertgertskis/Flix/README.md

 ### Notes
-Added autolayout features; the app's view is the same on any iPhone type.
+Adding autolayout was difficult and very time-consuming.
+Autolayout allows the app to be compatible on any view (different iPhone, iPad, etc.)
+As of right now, the details view and grid view screens do not work properly on landscape mode.

 ---